 His first book, Shatter the Nations: ISIS and the War for the Caliphate, was published by PublicAffairs in Oct.
 2019 and is based on in-depth reporting alongside protagonists on all sides of the conflict.
 It has been called "a searing debut" (Publishers Weekly) that "captures, better than most any other [book], the gritty, confusing and often cynical nature of this war" (Washington Post).

 Mike appears regularly on television and radio to discuss his work and has briefed U.S. government officials, senators, and congressmen on his analysis and reporting.
 His work has appeared in Newsweek, BuzzFeed, The Atlantic, The Intercept, and The New Yorker, as well as on the radio program This American Life.
-He lives in Spain and has previously been based in London and Istanbul, he now lives in Washington, DC.
+He lives in Spain and has previously been based in London, Istanbul, and Washington, DC.